 - Opendoor will get back to you with a preliminary offer within approximately 24 hours.

 - If you accept, you'll get an in-home assessment.
 This is essentially both an inspection and appraisal at once.
-Opendoor's Estimators and third-party representatives will evaluate any repairs you need and ensure the home is in the condition you stated.
-You can deduct repair costs from your proceeds (at Opendoor's costs) or repair yourself before close.
+Opendoor will evaluate any repairs you need and ensure the home is in the condition you stated.
+You can deduct repair costs from your proceeds (based on Opendoor's estimates) or repair yourself before close.
 All repairs must be approved by Opendoor before closing.

-- You choose your own closing date, so if you're buying a new home, you can coordinate moving times and obviate the need to pay two mortgages.
-With Opendoor, closing can take between 14-60 days, which is much faster (or much longer) than a traditional closing timeline, giving you a huge amount of flexibility on your move.
+- You choose your own closing date, so if you're buying a new home, you can coordinate moving times and obviate the need to pay two mortgages..

 Real Estate Marketplace

-- Make an offer online or through your buyer's agent.
-If you don't have an agent, Opendoor will help you with your purchase (which also saves them from having to pay a commission).
+- When you find a house, make an offer online or through your buyer's agent.
+If you don't have an agent, Opendoor will partner you with one.

-- You'll also get to choose your closing date.
-In some markets, you can get up to 1% back as a buyer's rebate when working with an Opendoor Home Adviser or partner agent.
-Opendoor also offers a 90-day buyback guarantee, minus a 3% fee.
+- If your offer is accepted, you choose your closing date.
+In some markets, you can get up to 1% back as a buyer's rebate.

 Trading In with Opendoor